TSABM/inbre-retina/README.md

 Nevermind they use qtpy which just has compatability for pyqt and pyside.
 Pyqt5 stuff should still work.

+Began reading up on testing napari plugins.
+The recommended way is to use pytest in tandem with it.
+I need to review pytest as I only have a basic understanding of how to use it.
+Napari recommends testing most functions and methods directly rather than trying to actually test many gui elements since those are hard to test.
+I have a basic understanding of how plugins are made and how tests work, but I'm going to need some more practical experience to get the full hang of it.

 ## Day 6 6/4/2024
 9:40 am - 3:01 pm